ji-zai/personal-site/content/essays/seek-truth.md

 Your conscious mind and subconscious mind are in opposition with each other.
 They want different things for you.

-By definition, what happens in the conscious mind are all the things that you can perceive such as the thoughts you think, strong emotions, etc. and what happens in the subconscious is invisible to the conscious mind.
+By definition, what happens in the conscious mind are all the things that you can perceive such as the thoughts you think, strong emotions, etc. and of course, what happens in the subconscious is invisible to the conscious mind.

-For most of us, what our conscious mind wants are the usual things: i.e. to do good for the world, put the team’s success above our own, peace and harmony, etc.
+For most of us, what our conscious mind wants are the usual things: i.e. to do good for the world, peace and harmony, etc.

-But all our subconscious mind cares about is self-preservation [x], and in modern world, this  manifests as a craving for external validation and status.
+But all our subconscious mind cares about is self-preservation [x], and in our modern world, this manifests as a craving for external validation and status.
 It’s hardwired deep into our psyche as part of evolution.

 Your conscious mind needs internal consistency to have self-respect and feel like it’s sane.
 Your subconscious knows this, which is why it needs to hide its cravings from your conscious mind.
 It warps your perception of reality to make your conscious mind believe you’re putting the team above you, while deep down in the subconscious layers, you’re actually optimizing for getting your face on the cover of Forbes.

 Your conscious mind is deluded by your subconscious mind (i.e. you’re deluding yourself all the time).

 It’s quite easy to spot this contradiction and delusion in others because their subconscious mind can’t warp your perception, so you can see how they’re enslaved by their subconscious.
 They say they want to do one thing, but you can see that their actions directly contradict the desires they’ve voiced.

+(TODO: Give examples of this happening in the context of a startup!)

 But you’re just as inconsistent, delusional and enslaved by your subconscious as you see others to be, if not worse.
 It’s just a lot more difficult to see your own delusions because of how effective your subconscious is at warping your perception.